RobertRuta/trellis_remesher_blender_addon/readme.md

 ### Advantages Over Other Remeshers [WIP]

+- No remeshing pipeline exists that specifically addresses the topological issues of 3D generated meshes.
+- Automated but artist friendly in usage and installation.
-Instant Meshes fail to repair holes in generated meshes.
+- Instant Meshes fail to repair holes in generated meshes.
+- Most remeshers are closed source.